Architecture

 GET /capabilitiesToken requiredDetailed backend and artifact support for planning fetch requests.

-When --token is configured, authenticated requests use Authorization: Bearer <token> or the same token query parameter accepted by afhttp ui.
+When --token-secret is configured, authenticated control requests use Authorization: Bearer <token>; legacy token_secret query auth remains only for non-takeover control endpoints and CDP WebSocket setup. /takeover/handoff mints a short-lived URL capability with default TTL 900 seconds (allowed range 60-3600 seconds), scoped only to /takeover/*; host restart invalidates all handoffs.
 Unauthenticated public health is intentionally minimal: it may return only { "status": "ok" } / { "status": "starting" } / { "status": "degraded" } and never exposes profile names, browser versions, paths, tabs, or network policy.

 /health response shape: